 Image: Michael Harpur

 Totton and Eling is a town and civil parish on the eastern edge of the New Forest and the River Test, close to the city of Southampton but outside of the city boundary.
 The two villages are separated by Eling Creek, which is accessed from the western side of the River Test close to its head.
 Eling Sailing Club is situated at the head of Eling Creek, and its clubhouse is the village's landmark tide mill.
-Eling Creek dries and is only suitable for moderate draft vessels that can come in at high water for a short stay or those that can take to the mud overnight.
+Eling Creek dries out and is only suitable for moderate-draft vessels that can come in at high water for a short stay, or those that can take to the mud overnight.

 The Eling Sailing Club pontoon fronting the millImage: Michael Harpur